rcman/html.games/README.md

 # There HTML games were created by the AI Claude.
 They are being updated as some have some issues.
 <br>
-The Links below are the ones I feel work better than the rest but you can try them all.
+The Links below are the ones I feel work better, but you can try them all.

 <br>
 <br>